ajauhri/rkt-heaps/README.md

 Brief description of Binomial & Fibonacci heaps
 ----

 Binomial heap is a collection of heap-ordered binomial trees with a pointer `min` to the tree whose root has minimum value.
-They are handy for quick merging of heaps, and deleting node with minimum value, to name some operations.
+They are handy for quick merging of multiple heaps, and deleting node with minimum value.

 Fibonacci heaps, are a generalization of Binomial heaps allowing additional features other than those in binomial heaps.
-Particularly, they allow deletion of a particular node, and modification of its value.
+Specifically, they allow deletion of a particular node, and modification of its value.
 For a more detailed description, refer to materials cited above.

+For a complete description of operations provided by both these heaps, refer to [Binomial docs](http://htmlpreview.github.com/?https://github.com/ajauhri/rkt-heaps/blob/master/docs/binomial/index.html) or [Fibonacci docs](http://htmlpreview.github.com/?https://github.com/ajauhri/rkt-heaps/blob/master/docs/fibonacci/index.html).

 Usage
 ----